zerobase-io/About-Us-Onboarding/README.md

 * [#zerobase-onboarding](https://necsi-edu.slack.com/archives/C012TDJ6PEC) - Onboarding information
 * [#zerobase-volunteers](https://necsi-edu.slack.com/archives/C010FSAKGPQ) - Our main volunteers channel

-## Join a Team and Contribute
+## Get Involved
 Zerobase exists across 13 time zones and development and we use a decentralized team of teams structure.
 The best way to bring your best is to introduce yourself, join a team, partner up - and self start!
 Let us know how you would like to contribute, and we will support you in creating an impact!

-### Get Involved

-Read our [Zerobase Product Roadmap](https://github.com/zerobase-io/smart-tracing/wiki/Product-Roadmap) for up to date information of our current engineering focus - find out our biggest priority today, and what's coming next.
+Read our [Zerobase Product Roadmap](https://github.com/zerobase-io/smart-tracing/wiki/Product-Roadmap) for up to date information of our current and focus - find out our biggest priority today, and what's coming next.
+If you want to understand why we are building what we are building today, start here.

 Join our All Hands Meeting on Zoom every Tuesday, Wednesday and Saturday at 3:00 PM EST. Find the link every day on [#zerobase-general](https://necsi-edu.slack.com/archives/CV57RBU8H).

-### Our Teams - Join as many as you choose!
+Check team guides below for team specific zoom sessions.

+### Join a Team and contribute!

 #### Backend and Database Team
 DBAs, Sys admins, CI/CD pros, NodeJS devs, Express experts, here's your home.
 Data scientists too!